Timtech4u/webhook-express-example/README.md

 }
 ```

-* Enter the URL your action-express server is listening on (for example a forwarded [ngrok](https://ngrok.com/) URL).
+* Enter the URL your webhook-express server is listening on (for example a forwarded [ngrok](https://ngrok.com/) URL).

 * Confirm to create the action

-### 3. Run the actions-express server
+### 3. Run the webhook-express server
-Run the following code to start handling the creation of Todos in your [graph.cool](graph.cool) backend.
+Run the following code to start handling the creation of Todos in your [graph.cool](http://graph.cool) backend.

 ```sh
 npm install